xinyee20/tp/docs/DeveloperGuide.md

  * `StudentInfoManager`
  * `QuestionManager`

-When describing some common features across all managers, a typical manager shall be referred to as `XYZManager`
+When describing some common features across all managers, a typical manager shall be referred to as `XYZManager`.

 #### **4.1.1 Rationale**

 These five main XYZManagers provide a way for tutors to manage the different aspects of teaching a class, so as to facilitate teaching a class more effectively.

-#### **4.1.2 Current Implementation**
-These five main `XYZManagers` provide a way for tutors to manage the different aspects of teaching a class, so as to facilitate teaching a class more effectively.

 #### **4.1.2 Current Implementation**